THE EARLY CHRISTIAN CHURCH, TRADITION, AND SCRIPTURE

 "Those divinely revealed realities which are contained and presented in Sacred Scripture have been committed to writing under the inspiration of the Holy Spirit," and thus teach "without error that truth" necessary for the sake of our salvation.
 Thus Holy Scripture must be read and interpreted in the sacred Spirit in which it was written," in the light of Faith.
 We must be attentive "to the content and unity of the whole of Scripture, keeping in mind the living tradition of the whole Church and the analogy of faith."

-In reading Scripture we must look beyond the literal sense, the genuine meaning, and search for the "spirit in the letter," the Spiritual sense of Scripture.
-The spiritual sense is the meaning expressed by the biblical texts when read, in the light of the Holy Spirit, in the context of the Paschal mystery of Christ and the new life which flows from it.
+In reading Scripture one looks beyond the literal sense, the genuine meaning, and searches for the "spirit in the letter," the Spiritual sense of Scripture.
+The spiritual sense is the meaning expressed by the biblical texts when read, in the light of the Holy Spirit, in the context of the Paschal Mystery of Christ and the new life which flows from it.
 St. Thomas Aquinas described the spiritual sense as having a threefold division which includes the allegorical sense (typology), the moral sense, and the anagogical sense.
 Typology (the allegorical sense) in Biblical studies finds an Old Testament story serving as a prefigurement or symbol for an event in the New Testament.
 Referring to Christ, Paul called Adam "a type of the one who is to come" (Romans 5:14).
 The moral sense indicates how one should conduct oneself.
 The anagogical sense refers to our ultimate destiny.
 Augustine of Denmark composed the following medieval couplet to explain the senses: the Letter speaks of deeds; Allegory to faith; the Moral how to act; Anagogy our destiny.
 Interpretation involves both the explanation of the literal sense and the understanding of the spiritual sense of Scripture to appreciate the Word of God.